yorkedegg/tonic/README.md

 it's two plugins that talk to each other:

 - **tonic3ds** — a luma 3gx plugin that runs inside the game on the 3ds. the game only knows how to play over local wireless, so tonic fakes that whole service and tunnels the traffic out over your normal wifi instead. from the game's point of view there's a friend hosting a world nearby. that "friend" is your server
-- **tonicjava** — a paper plugin on the server. every 3ds that connects becomes a real player (through floodgate) with its own name and its own skin. other players see it walk around, break and place blocks, pick stuff up. multiple 3ds at once is fine, they see each other too
+- **tonicjava** — a paper plugin on the server. every 3ds that connects becomes a real player (through floodgate) with its own name and its own skin. other players see it walk around, break and place blocks, pick stuff up. multiple 3ds at once is fine, they see each other too (hopefully)

-no bot accounts, no proxy in between, no pc in the middle. the 3ds talks straight to the server.

 ## download